-- 1. A custom image created from the boot volume of the instance. - 2.
-The custom image exported into OCI object and stored in the OCI Object Storage in the bucket pointed by user. - 3.
-The OCI object is downloaded to the local host.
-OCI object is a TAR archive which contains a boot volume of instance in QCOW2 format and JSON file with some meta-data related to the instance.

-- 4. The boot volume of instance is extracted from the archive and new VMDK image is created by conversion the boot volume into the VMDK format.
-The VMDK image is registered in the VirtualBox. - 5.
-New VM is created with the VMDK image created on the previous step. - 6.
-The downloaded OCI object (TAR archive) is deleted after successful import.
+- A custom image is created from the boot volume of the instance. - The custom image is exported to an Oracle Cloud Infrastructure object and is stored using Object Storage in the bucket specified by the user. - The Oracle Cloud Infrastructure object is downloaded to the local host.
+The object is a TAR archive which contains a boot volume of the instance in QCOW2 format and a JSON file containing metadata related to the instance. - The boot volume of the instance is extracted from the archive and a new VMDK image is created by converting the boot volume into the VMDK format.
+The VMDK image is registered with Oracle VM VirtualBox. - A new VM is created using the VMDK image for the cloud instance.

-By default, the VM isn't launched after import from Oracle Cloud Infrastructure.
+By default, the new VM is not started after import from Oracle Cloud Infrastructure. - The downloaded TAR archive is deleted after a successful import.